InjectiveLabs/injective-protocol-specification/README.md

 * Suspending a trading pair
 * Resuming a trading pair

-Further documentation on the orders module can be found [here](https://github.com/InjectiveLabs/injective-core/blob/master/cosmos/x/orders/README.md).
+The procedure involved with each action is described below, with each procedure for the above being followed by the [Tendermint procedure](#tendermint-procedure) (which we briefly include for completeness of understanding).
+Further documentation on the orders module and Tendermint can be found [here](https://github.com/InjectiveLabs/injective-core/blob/master/cosmos/x/orders/README.md) and [here](https://tendermint.com/docs/introduction/) respectively.

 ### Make Order Procedure
 1. A valid signed make order is created